Web Browsers

 Below is a selection of these browsers, together with more information for each.

-Chrome is a web browser that is provided by Google, which was first released back in 2008.
-It is available on a number of different platforms including, Microsoft Windows, Linux, under the name Chromium, maxOS, iOS and Android.
+Chrome is a web browser that is provided by Google, which was first released back in 2008 and is based on the open-source Chromium web browser.
+It is available on a number of different platforms including, Microsoft Windows, Linux, macOS, iOS and Android.

 There are numerous extensions available for Chrome that provide additional functionality, which are provided both by Google and the user community.